 Summary: Building an audience for your work is easier and harder than it's ever been.
 It's easier because we have the tools and resources to create our work, and the distribution channels to spread that work.
 It's harder than ever to build an audience because there's a scarcity of attention.

 Summary: If, like many, you are searching for your calling in life–perhaps you are still unsure which profession aligns with what you most care about–here are five recent research findings worth taking into consideration.

 Summary: I couldn’t figure out why small, straightforward tasks on my to-do list felt so impossible.
 The answer is both more complex and far simpler than I expected.

-Summary: If there's a golden rule, it's this one, so I put it first.
+Summary: Author's Note: I am writing an expanded version of this essay in my upcoming book.
+Translations welcome! (한국어, Español) If there's a golden rule, it's this one, so I put it first.
 All the other rules are more or less elaborations of this rule #1.
-You already know that you will never be done learning.
-But most people "learn in private", and lurk.
-They consume content without creating any themselves.

 Summary: Ninety per cent of the world’s data was created in the last two years, and over 2.5 quintillion bytes of data are produced every day.
 Whole companies are built around principle of relentlessly collecting as much data about internet users as possible, and monetising it.

 Summary: This is the third post in Sarah Doody’s portfolio series.
 Read the first one, The product of you, and the second one, What format should your UX portfolio be in?, when you’re done here.
 So you want to get a job in UX?

 Summary: Some of my professional experiences have involved participating in cross-functional areas, so I knew all my colleagues’ way of working.
 I remember a company which just started using Git a few weeks before I joined.
 They didn’t know the reason why those steps.